Bill-Gray/PDCursesMod/docs/MANUAL.md

    will cause all lines in the scrolling region to scroll up one line. setscrreg() is the stdscr version.

+   wgetscrreg() gets the top and bottom margins as set in wsetscrreg().

-   idlok() and idcok() do nothing in PDCurses, but are provided for compatibility with other curses implementations.
+   idlok(), idcok(), is_idlok() and is_idcok() do nothing in PDCursesMod, but are provided for compatibility with other curses implementations.

    raw_output() enables the output of raw characters using the standard *add* and *ins* curses functions (that is, it disables translation of control characters).

+   is_cleared() reports whether the specified window causes clear at next refresh.

+   is_immedok() reports whether the specified window is in immedok mode.

    is_leaveok() reports whether the specified window is in leaveok mode.

+   is_scrollok() reports whether the specified window allows scrolling.

 ### Return Value

-   All functions except is_leaveok() return OK on success and ERR on error.
+   All functions returning integers return OK on success and ERR on error.

+   is_cleared(), is_immedok(), is_leaveok() and is_scrollok() are
+   booleans and return TRUE or FALSE.

+   is_idlok() and is_idcok() are provided for compatibility with other curses implementations.
+They have no real meaning in PDCursesMod and will always return FALSE.

 ### Portability
                              X/Open  ncurses  NetBSD